Categories:Asparagus Cooking Articles Vegetable Buying Guide

 Fresh Asparagus: Microwave fresh asparagus by placing one pound in a microwavable baking dish or serving bowl.
 If cooking whole spears, arrange with tips in center.
 Add about 1/4 cup water and cover tightly.
 Microwave at 100% power for 4 to 7 minutes for spears, 3 to 5 minutes for cuts and tips.
 Stir or turn halfway through cooking time.

-Frozen Asparagus: Microwave frozen asparagus in a covered microwavable baking dish with 2 Tablespoons of water.
+Frozen Asparagus: Microwave in a covered microwavable baking dish with 2 tablespoons of water.
 Cook at 100% power for 4 to 7 minutes, stirring or rearranging once.